jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-> Thanks to my classmates Juan-Manuel Duran and Jason Boulter for discussions.
+> Thanks to my classmates Juan-Manuel Duran, Jason Boulter, and LeslieAnn Kao
+> for discussions.